LIZZIE DRURY MSC RNUTR

 SHAPE-UP™ is a low starch, high fibre mix designed to provide a balanced diet at low intake levels, and to help maintain a normal, healthy metabolism.
 It can be used as a calorie controlled ration for those prone to laminitis, Equine Metabolic Syndrome or Cushing's in order to meet micronutrient requirements without excess sugar, calories and starch intake.
 Cinnamon is added to Shape-Up as it is a very powerful anti-oxidant and can also help to maintain and support a healthy metabolism.
 In addition the cinnamon helps to make Shape-Up extremely palatable.

-FIBRE MIX is based on long chop, dust free, alfalfa and can be fed as the sole concentrate feed or as the chaff element of any horse’s ration.
-Fibre Mix contains a small amount of cereal, as well as 9 herbs known to support optimal appetite, respiratory and digestive health.
+SUPER FIBRE MIX is based on long chop, dust free, alfalfa and can be fed as the sole concentrate feed or as the chaff element of any horse’s ration.
+Super Fibre Mix contains a small amount of cereal, as well as 9 herbs known to support optimal appetite, respiratory and digestive health.
 Soya oil is also added to the feed to support skin and coat condition.

 WHAT ABOUT WATER?